-Yes, during June & July The Library Pot is also opening more often and longer.
+Yes, during the summer The Library Pot is also opening more often and longer.
 On weekdays (Tuesday to Friday) the first two hours are free (subject to a minimum one drink per hour), followed by £2 per person per hour.
 Which means you can just pop in for a drink or a short game or to try us out.

 A games café is about fun.
 You can play tabletop board games & get food and drink.
 Usually there is a cover charge which allows you to stay and play games for a session.
 At The Library Pot the cover charge is £5 per person per session.

 Opening hours are divided into sessions.
 Your cover charge allows you to play as many games as you like during a session, whether you are in for 5 minutes or 5 hours (unless you take advantage of the special offer).

 Tuesday, Wednesday, Thursday & Friday evenings = Noon to 11pm

 Sunday afternoon = Noon to 4.30pm

 Sunday evening = 4.30pm to 9.00pm

 You can book online which secures your table and helps us plan, it kicks off several processes.
 You can just turn up if you like – some tables are set aside, first come first served.
 Booking at the last minute will not guarantee that a table will be available when you arrive.
 Please book online, not on the phone.

 Groups of 7 or more must book in advance.
 A non-refundable deposit per person for groups of 7 or more is payable in advance.
 Please see booking page for rates and rules.
 No children / babies under the age of 8 in groups.
 Per person rates go up once you get past 9 people.
 Please contact rob @ librarypot . uk for details.